digitekh2i/Capstone-Online-shop/README.md

 The main section showing the search results of some entries made.

+Responsiveness:

+In order to make sure that wristy is user friendly, i made it responsive to enable cross-platform consumer convenience.
+Hence, Irrespective of the type of device you are using. it sits beautifuly with your screen size.

 NA: in order to feed my curiosity and exercise what i have learnt, i opted to work on this project without any framework. only raw CSS.

 Home Page